 Making a call before processing a message

-A premessage webhook makes a call to an external service or application every time a customer submits input.
-The external service can process the message before it is processed by your assistant.
+A pre-message webhook calls an external service or application every time a customer submits input.
+The external service processes the message before it reaches your assistant.

 API only (stateless and stateful).
 For more information, see the API reference.